joelscreen/python-projects/projects/Banking app prototype/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/9f05ae4e-6df0-4238-8f52-a0547775cc40" />

-Note: This app is out of support and will no longer recieve major updates
+Note: This app is out of support and will no longer recieve major updates.
+However, pull requests will still be added.